testkit/testkit-samples/README.md

        $ ./pack.sh

-   Unzip the package on the test machine by running the following command:
+   Unzip the package on the test machine, use TIZEN Target for instance:

-       $ unzip -o webapi-testsuite-template-<version>.zip -d /opt/usr/media/tct
+       $ sdb shell "unzip -o webapi-testsuite-template-<version>.zip -d /opt/usr/media/tct"

    Install the package on the test machine, use TIZEN Target for instance: